On the Existence of Self-Similar solutions for some Nonlinear Schr\"odinger equations: Abstract

 \section{Abstract}

-We construct solutions of Schr\"odinger equations which have asymptotic self similar solutions as time goes to infinity.
-Also included are situations with two-bubbles.
-These solutions are global, with constant non-zero $L^2$ norm, and are stable.
-As such they are not of the standard asymptotic decomposition of linear wave and localized waves.
-Such weakly localized waves were expected in view of previous works on the large time behavior of general dispersive equations.
-It is shown that one can associate a \emph{scattering channel} to such solutions, with the Dilation operator as the asymptotic "hamiltonian". \end {abstract}
+We construct solutions of Schr\"odinger equations which are asymptotically self-similar solutions as time goes to infinity.
+Also included are situations with two bubbles.
+These solutions are global, with non-zero $L^2$ norms, and are stable.
+As such they are not of the standard asymptotic decomposition of linear waves and localized waves.
+Such weakly localized solutions were expected in view of previous works \cite{Liu-Sof1,Liu-Sof2} on the large time behavior of general dispersive equations.
+It is shown that one can associate a \emph{scattering channel} to such solutions, with the dilation operator as the asymptotic ``Hamiltonian''.